Finding Antique Sewing Machine Parts

 Collecting Antique and Vintage Sewing Machines

 Serious collectors can join the International Sewing Machine Collector's Society.
-This global club of antique sewing machine enthusiasts was founded in 1985 by a small group of English sewing machine collectors.
+This global club of antique sewing machine enthusiasts was founded in 1985 by a small group of English sewing machine collectors in the UK.
 The organization has grown to include members on every continent with additional branches in America and Australia.

 How to Find Antique Sewing Machine Parts